ARCHIVE

 The Maze/Bowie Coin was my original design.
 The idea was to symbolically represent the state of limbo that exists (albeit briefly) during the intros of these 2 Phish songs.
 This duality struck me as the perfect theme upon which I could design a Phish Coin.
 The Maze/Bowie Coin is a flipping coin, and the idea is that when life throws a decision at you, you use this coin to make your decision for you!

-Above is the SOLD OUT UVM/Coventry Coin (500) which debuted in August 2004
+Above is the SOLD OUT UVM/Coventry Coin (500) which debuted August 2004

 I made a few subtle changes to the original design for the 2nd Edition Maze/Bowie Coin.
 I changed the text on each side to match, and also altered the stars such that they were smaller than those on the original Maze/Bowie Coin.
 The 2nd Edition also has a reeded edge (like a quarter) and is slightly thicker than the original.

-Above is the SOLD OUT Hampton Coin (200) which debuted in March 2009
+Above is the SOLD OUT Hampton Coin (200) which debuted March 2009

 In designing the Hampton Reunion Coin, I tried to incorporate symbology relating to a rebirth.
 For this reason, I placed a Phoenix on one side, representing Phish rising from the ashes to triumphantly return to the stage in March of 2009.
 On the venue side there is a moth (another symbol of rebirth) flying toward the full moon in the night sky above Hampton Coliseum.

-Above is the SOLD OUT Red Rocks Coin (200) which debuted in July 2009
+Above is the SOLD OUT Red Rocks Coin (200) which debuted July 2009

 The Red Rocks Coin is filled with Phish symbolism referring to the band’s storied past at this great venue.
 The venue side was inspired from a photograph taken backstage at the venue.
 A giant iguana sits atop Creation Rock on the left, a reference to the 1993 Harpua narration at Red Rocks Amphitheatre.
 On the other side, Icculus awaits the Famous Mockingbird as it delivers the Helping Phriendly Book.
 These are also subtle references to great performances by Phish at past Red Rocks shows, not to mention the Junta live version of Icculus containing the line “This is Red Rocks… This is the Edge!”
 On the flip-side is a nod to the Colorado state flag, which I believe to be the best single image to represent Colorado.
 This side is the first one on a Phish Coin to be done in full-color.

-Above is the SOLD OUT Halloween Coin (300) which debuted in October 2009
+Above is the SOLD OUT Halloween Coin (300) which debuted October 2009

 The Halloween (death) side of the coin depicts no less than 11 Phish songs that I felt have Halloween related symbolism.
 The ghost serves as the centerpiece of this side of the coin, and it has a snowman dose on its tongue and is holding a piece of meat (a nod to the second song in the Ghost Trilogy).
 The spider web with a fly caught in it is a reference to Geulah Papyrus, the cat is a reference to Poster Nutbag, and the witch is a reference to Axilla.
 The tombstone reads RIP R.W. memorializing Roger Wolfe, executed son of Errand Wolfe, rebel leader of the Lizards in Gamhendge.
 Piper the worm is coming out of the ground below the ghost, and a skeleton symbolizes a soul returning to earth on Dia de los Muertos (11/01/09) to beg the holy spirit (ghost) forgiveness for past transgressions.
 The vultures fly overhead, and the trees are a double reference to I Saw It Again (the 3rd song in the Ghost Trilogy) and Limb By Limb.

-Above is the Big Cypress Coin (300) which debuted in January 2010
+Above is the SOLD OUT Big Cypress Coin (300) which debuted December 2009

 The Big Cypress Coin was made to commemorate the 10 Year Anniversary of the Big Cypress Millennium NYE Festival in the everglades.
 One side of the coin represents the everglades themselves, and the other side depicts the festival site itself.